marmalux/Bellabeat-Case-Study-data-analysis/README.md

 # Bellabeat-Case-Study-analysis
-Analysis about Bellabeat products and what is the recomendation for it
+Analysis about Bellabeat data products and what is the recomendation for it

+This notebook use Kaggle

 [![Open In Kaggle](https://kaggle.com/static/images/open-in-kaggle.svg)](
 https://www.kaggle.com/octaviomarlu/bellabeat-case-study-r)